arthurgirard/Girard2025-RNN-Surrogate-Composite-Fracture/README.md

  # Recurrent Neural Network Model Predicting Elasto-Plasticity and Matrix Fracture in Fiber-Reinforced Composites

-This repository contains the Abaqus VUMAT subroutine and validation files for the paper:
+This repository contains the Abaqus VUMAT subroutine and validation files to obtain the same results as presented in the paper:

 > Girard, Arthur, and Dirk Mohr.
 "Recurrent neural network model predicting elasto-plasticity and matrix fracture in fiber-reinforced composites."
 International Journal of Solids and Structures (2025): 113703.
 > https://doi.org/10.1016/j.ijsolstr.2025.113703